CLT for biorthogonal ensembles and related combinatorial identities: Appendix: Proof of the Main Combinatorial Lemma

 \section{Appendix: Proof of the Main Combinatorial Lemma}

-In this section, we present the proof of the MCL, lemma~\ref{thm:G}.
-We mostly follow the argument of~\cite{Soshnikov_00a} but we use different notations and provide more details.
+In this section, we give a proof of the MCL, lemma~\ref{thm:G}.
+It is different from the argument of~\cite{Soshnikov_00a} and includes additional details.
 Moreover, a factor $1/2$ seems to be missing in the formulation of the MCL in~\cite{Soshnikov_00a}.
-First, we use the seminal results of Spitzer, \cite{Spitzer_56}, on the geometry of simple random walks to give an alternative proof of a formula due to Rudnick and Sarnak, cf.~lemma~\ref{thm:RS}, which plays a key role in Soshnikov's proofs of both the MCL and Spohn's lemma, \cite{Spohn_87}.
-Along the way, we also show that lemma~\ref{thm:RS} follows from the classical DHK formula, (\ref{Kac}).
+Based on the seminal results of Spitzer, \cite{Spitzer_56}, on the geometry of simple random walks, we give an alternative proof of a formula due to Rudnick and Sarnak, cf.~lemma~\ref{thm:RS}, which plays a key role in Soshnikov's proofs of both the MCL and Spohn's lemma, \cite{Spohn_87}.
+In fact, this shows that all these lemmas follow from the DHK formulae, (\ref{Kac}), and that the combinatorial machinery behind Kac and Soshnikov proofs of the Strong Szeg\H{o} theorem is the same.
 This fact was certainly known to experts.
-However its proof seems to be missing from the literature.
-Moreover, this emphasizes that the combinatorial machinery behind Kac and Soshnikov proofs of the Strong Szeg\H{o} theorem is the same. \\
+However it seems to be missing from the literature. \\

-In section~\ref{sect:Szego}, we have seen that, for the CUE, the fluctuations of linear statistics are described by the the Strong Szeg\H{o} theorem.
-In~\cite{Kac_54}, Kac gave a combinatorial proof of the Strong Szeg\H{o} theorem and a continuum analog for Fredholm determinant, also know as the {\it Akhietzer-Kac formula}.
-In fact, this approach is the basis of further generalization to pseudo-differential operators on manifolds; see \cite{Gioev_01} or \cite{Simon_04a} section~6.5 for further references.
+In section~\ref{sect:Szego}, we have seen that, for the CUE, the fluctuations of linear statistics are described by the the Strong Szeg\H{o} limit theorem.
+In~\cite{Kac_54}, Kac gave a combinatorial proof of the Strong Szeg\H{o} theorem and a continuum analog for Fredholm determinant, also know as the {\it Ahiezer-Kac formula}.
+His approach is also the basis of further generalizations to pseudo-differential operators on manifolds; see \cite{Gioev_01} or \cite[section~6.5]{Simon_04a} for further references.
 Kac showed that, for sufficiently smooth functions, the Strong Szeg\H{o} theorem boils down to the following identity

 where $\theta$ denotes the Heaviside step function and for any $x\in\R^n$,